Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles

-Another function attracting attention in relation to thermodynamic costs is the maintenance of coherence in noisy oscillations~\cite{barkai2000circadian,gaspard2002correlation}.
+Another function attracting attention in relation to thermodynamic costs is the maintenance of coherence, i.e., the phase correlation, in noisy oscillations~\cite{barkai2000circadian,gaspard2002correlation}.
 Noisy oscillations are ubiquitous in biological phenomena~\cite{ferrell2011modeling,goldbeter2008biological}.
-To maintain the biological functions, decoherence must be avoided, which requires thermodynamic costs.
+To maintain the biological functions, the loss of phase correlation must be avoided, which requires thermodynamic costs.
 These costs are actively studied~\cite{qian2000pumped,cao2015free,nguyen2018phase,oberreiter2019subharmonic,uhl2019affinity,del2020robust,del2020high,xu2025thermodynamic}.
 One prominent proposition is the dissipation-coherence trade-off, which states that the EP required for one oscillatory period has a lower bound proportional to the number of coherent oscillations.
 This trade-off was numerically conjectured in Markov jump processes~\cite{oberreiter2022universal} and has been used to estimate the dissipation in biological phenomena~\cite{chen2024energy}.
 Despite significant theoretical developments in this area~\cite{barato2017coherence,ohga2023thermodynamic,shiraishi2023entropy,kolchinsky2024thermodynamic,pietzonka2024thermodynamic,gao2024thermodynamic,zheng2024topological}, this dissipation-coherence trade-off remains unproven.
 The relationship between the dissipation-coherence trade-off and other trade-offs, such as TURs and TSLs, is also unclear.